 I’ve joined a ton of different activist groups at this point hoping to create change in Phoenix.
 I was an organizing member of the Phoenix Extinction Rebellion chapter, and joined the Citizens Climate Lobby, AZ Climate Strike, Sunrise Movement, Climate Reality Project, Fridays for Future, Fight4Her, and the Arizona Sustainability Alliance.
 What I’ve learned from them is that direct actions and calls to local representatives only work when a lot of people show up.

 Every time I joined one of these groups I suddenly felt boxed into the brand of the group, and waiting for top-down planning of actions.
 What if instead of joining these organizations, I just showed up at their actions and otherwise did my own thing?

 Here are some things I’d like to do:

 - Create content on this blog, YouTube, and TikTok that gives people what they need to become activist entrepreneurs too

 - Create a QR code that I leave at local shops that creates a recurring event every Friday to call local representatives demanding sustainable development

-- Purchase a billboard off of the I-10 in Phoenix with local art on it imagining what sustainable development and healthy biodiversity would look like in our city
+- Purchase a building mural in Phoenix with local art on it imagining what sustainable development and healthy biodiversity would look like in our city

 To be honest I’m nervous about all of these ideas and have been putting it off for months.
 Especially creating video content.
 I made a post on Instagram back in October or November saying that I was taking time off of social media to start a YouTube channel..
 That post is gone and I’m back on Instagram.
 But if the track record I’ve shared here has anything to say about me, it’s that I’ll do it eventually!
 I’m hoping this post will be the first step.